carpentries/carpentries.org-archive/pages/membership.md

 ### Platinum Memberships

 The Platinum tier is our most customisable membership.
-The price of a Platinum membership depends on the benefits selected from the options below.
-Many Platinum member organisations support individuals at their institution in carrying out work to further The Carpentries mission in specific ways.
-Organisations providing such in-kind services to The Carpentries are eligible to receive a discount on their membership price, as detailed below.
+The price of a Platinum membership depends on the number of  Instructor Training seats needed and the number of active Instructor Trainers at that site.
+All workshops are self-organised at this level.
+Centrally organised workshops can be purchased at 50% of the a la Carte price.

-Members of our team are on hand to help you in constructing a Platinum membership that best suits your organisation's needs for training and community support.
+Members of our team are on hand to support you in constructing a Platinum membership that best suits your organisation's needs for training and community development.
 To request a meeting with our team, [please send us an email](mailto:membership@carpentries.org).

 <strong>Instructor Training</strong>